W427697/Discord-/docs/writing-tests/visual-testing.md

 ---
-title: 'Visual tests'
+title: Visual tests
+hideRendererSelector: true
 ---

 Visual tests catch bugs in UI appearance.
-It works by taking screenshots of every story and comparing them to previous versions to identify visual changes.
-This is ideal for verifying layout, color, size, and contrast.
+They work by taking screenshots of every story and comparing them to previous versions to identify visual changes.
+This is ideal for verifying layout, color, size, contrast, and any other visual aspect of your UI.

 Storybook supports cross-browser visual testing natively using [Chromatic](https://www.chromatic.com/storybook/?ref=storybook_site), a cloud service made by the Storybook team.
 When you enable visual testing, every story is automatically turned into a test.
 This gives you instant feedback on UI bugs directly in Storybook.